toledy/spotify/data_mining.md

-As we can see from the above - artists are grouped by a list of genres by Spotify.
-Therefore,genres are one-hot encoded in order to make these genre lists predictors that we can run models on.
+As we can see from the above - artists are categorized by a list of genres as opposed to a single genre.
+Therefore, genres are one-hot encoded to convert these genre lists into predictors we can run models on.